How to Create a Vendor Shortlist for Events

 • Notes from reference checks

 This side-by-side view often reveals differences that individual evaluations miss.
 One caterer includes setup and cleanup in their price while another charges separately.
 One AV company provides a technician on-site all day while the competitor drops off equipment and leaves.
+These pricing differences become leverage points when you start negotiating vendor pricing.

 When two vendors score similarly, give preference to: